Wait for Better Performance

 According to Barclay's analyst Blayne Curtis, the iPhone 12 Pro and iPhone 12 Pro Max will mostly likely use 6GB of RAM.
-This is up from the 4GB Apple used in the iPhone 11 Pro and iPhone 11 Pro Max.
-The iPhone 12 will reportedly use 4GB like its predecessor, the iPhone 11.
+This is up from the 4GB Apple used in the iPhone 11 Pro, and iPhone 11 Pro Max.
+The regular iPhone 12 models will reportedly use 4GB like their predecessor, the iPhone 11.

 This has been backed up by a report from UBS analysts Timothy Arcuri and Munjal Shah.

 The 2020 iPhone models also might support a new Wi-Fi standard known as IEEE 802.11ay.

 This information comes from Japanese blog Mac Otakara.
 The site says IEEE 802.11ay is a ultra-short range wireless LAN standard which uses the 60 GHz band.